denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. The code does not compile regardless of the code inserted into the constructor.
 G. None of the above

+**My Answer: C,E**
+**Correct Answer: E**

+**An instance variable with the same name as an inherited instance variable is hidden, not overridden.
+This means that both variables exist, and the one that is used depends on the location and reference type.
+Because the main() method uses a reference type of Speedster to access the numSpots variable, the variable in the Speedster class, not the Cheetah class, must be set to 50.
+Option E is the only correct answer, as it assigns the instance variable numSpots in the Speedster class a value of 50.
+The numSpots variable in the Speedster class is then correctly referenced in the main() method, printing 50 at runtime.**

 ---

 6. Which of the following declare immutable classes?
 (Choose all that apply.)